DecomTeam/giftable-for-woocommerce/readme.txt

 There is a 'Show tabs' options for each gift on the Edit product screen 'Gift option' tab, and it's disabled by default.

+= Can I change the gift box and buttons titles? =

+Yes.
+You can do that on the Gifts settings tab (WooCommerce -> Settings -> Gifts).

 == Screenshots ==

 1. Adding new gift category